TurboWarp/extensions/docs/turbotranslate.md

 (name of language [en v] :: #4361ee)
 ```

-Returns the display name of a given language code.
+Gets the display name for a language code.

 ---